First measurement of the Q^2 distribution of X(3915) single-tag two-photon production: Event Selection

 The tagging electron and the rest of the particles should be back-to-back, projected in the plane perpendicular to the $e^+$ beam axis.
 For this, we require $||\phi({\rm tag}) - \phi({\rm rest \ combined})| - \pi | < 0.15$~rad, where $\phi$ is the azimuthal angle about the $e^+$ beam axis.

 A missing momentum arises from the momentum of the final-state electron that goes undetected into the beam pipe.
 We require the missing-momentum projection in the $e^-$ beam direction in the c.m. system to be less than $-0.2$~GeV/$c$ for $e^-$-tagging events and greater than 0.2~GeV/$c$ for $e^+$-tagging events.
+The upper limit on the $Q^2$ of untagged photons is estimated to be 0.1~(GeV/$c$)\textsuperscript{2}.

 The total visible transverse momentum of the event, $p^*_T$, should be less than 0.2~GeV/$c$.
 Measured energy of the $J/\psi\pi^+\pi^-\pi^0$ system, $E^*_{\rm obs}$, should be equal to the expected energy, $E^*_{\rm exp}$, calculated from the momentum of the tagging electron and the direction and invariant mass of the $J/\psi\pi^+\pi^-\pi^0$ system.
 Since energy and $p^*_T$ are correlated, we impose a two-dimensional criterion